"“As with the opening bars of a Beethoven symphony, don’t ask – what’s that supposed to be? – it just is!”"

-For me, I think I have always been an artist, or rather always wanted to create art.
-It's not something you choose when you're having your school careers interview at 16, although I did tell them I wanted to be an 'artist'.
-I can't remember what they told me I would be best suited for, it certainly wasn't an artist that wasn't seen as a career.
-I do have a really early memory, of drawing shapes with coloured chalk on a chalkboard on my first easel, I have a Polaroid somewhere, I look about 4 years old with a big grin on my face.
-Anyway, I was frustrated because the chalk was hard and wouldn't give me the marks I wanted, but I loved just making marks...I didn't know how to draw things or what to draw at that time and I remember thinking those thoughts, but the love of mark making was there and seemed so natural to me, I remember clearly making scribbles and enjoying the sensation.
-Nothing has really changed inside for me from that moment, that's why I make paintings and drawings.
+For me, I think I have always been a painter.
+It's not something you choose when you're having your school careers interview at 16, although I actually did tell them I wanted to be a 'painter'.
+I can't remember what they told me I would be best suited for, but I didn't really pay any attention, I'm not sure many of us did.
+I do have a really early memory, of drawing shapes with coloured chalk on a chalkboard on my first easel, I have a Polaroid somewhere, I look about 4 or 5 with a big grin on my face.
+I remember being frustrated because the chalk was hard and wouldn't give me the marks I wanted, but I loved just making marks with the colours I had...I didn't know how to draw 'things' or even what to draw at that time, but, the love of mark-making was there and seemed so natural, I remember clearly making scribbles and enjoying the sensation.
+Nothing has really changed for me from that moment, I want to explore the effects and emotion created by light and colour with paint, that's why I make paintings.

 Contemporary Art and modern art

 Quite often I will explore ideas over a period of time.
-Sometimes I will come in from a days hiking in the Peak District and I’ll want to immediately put the sketchbook drawings onto a larger format, or explore memories of a place or event, something that inspires me to make a drawing a 'hook' if you like.
+Sometimes I will come in from a days hiking in the Peak District and I’ll want to immediately put the sketchbook drawings onto a larger format, or explore memories of a place or event, something that inspires me to make a drawing, a 'hook' if you like.
 I like to work quickly, the rawness of lines and marks adds to the energy of the drawing and charcoal enables this.
 These end up on the studio wall for a while to serve as inspiration or mark making references.
 Here are a few.

-View more studio work by Philip Craig
+View more works on paper by Philip Craig